 • We function as a new market pioneer, exploring and experimenting with new ideas in every area of our business and investing in those new ideas – even if, in some cases, a positive outcome is not guaranteed (as with apps and enhanced ebooks).
 True.

 • We act as a price and promotion specialist (coordinating 250+ monthly, weekly and daily deals on ebooks at all accounts).
-Also true … but the reservation is a huge one.
-Solo authors can price their books at £3.99 on Amazon and make about £3.00 per book sold.
-Publishers will sell that same book at double or quadruple the amount – and authors’ average royalties are often 50p a book or less.
-So yes, publishers do a lot of clever price & promo work.
-But in the digital world, they also bring a huge cost base which incurs, from the author’s POV, a huge royalty disadvantage.
+Self-published authors can price their books at £3.99 on Amazon and make about £3.00 per book sold.
+Publishers will sell that same book at double or quadruple the amount, royalties for authors being often 50p a book or less.
+So yes, publishers do a lot of clever pricing and promotional work.
+But in the digital world, they also bring a huge cost base which incurs, for the author, a royalty disadvantage.

 4. Brand Builder and Copyright Watchdog: We build author brands and protect their intellectual property:

 • We protect authors’ intellectual property through strict anti-piracy measures and territorial controls.
-True, though Amazon also has a little bit of interest in enforcing piracy protection – and that firm probably has a little more IT knowhow.
+True, though Amazon also has interest in enforcing piracy protection.

 Hachette is more right than not, but there are some weaknesses in its plea for the defence.
 Those weaknesses needn’t prove fatal, by any means, but publishers will need to think hard about them these next few years.